raspberrypilearning/cd-intermediate-wearables-sushi/en/step_8.md

 ## Animate!

-+ Create the following new function at the end of your sketch:
++ Create the following new function at the bottom of your sketch:

 ```
     void animateOneColour(uint32_t c, uint8_t wait) {